Cargo trailer conversion progress and the DIY projects left on the to-do list while we're creating our cozy RV camper.

-Minnie is a 17′ (112 square feet) landscape trailer that we bought last year.
+Minnie is a 17' (112 square feet) cargo trailer that we bought last year.
 Our plan is to turn this empty shell into a fully functioning tiny RV that we can take on the road.
 She was a blank canvas when we brought her home, with nothing but plywood on the walls and floor and metal on the ceiling.

 Here is our projected layout.

 Just a head's up.
 This is a tiny space...T.I.N.Y.!
 Getting good photos, with great lighting, has been very difficult.
 Please bear with me while I try to master photography in our tiny and dark RV.

 It took us months of planning but we finally started our first project in March, covering the metal ceiling with tongue and groove planks.

 Once the plank ceiling was done, we built a wall to close off the barn doors and framed out the king size bed.

 After the bed platform was built and the wall was up, we installed shiplap to cover up the plywood.
 This was my first time using shiplap and I'm not a fan.
 The wood kept cracking and splitting.
 I much prefer the tongue and groove planks, but that's just my opinion.

 With the ceiling done and the shiplap installed, it was time for caulk, primer and paint.
 The ceiling and shiplap got 2 coats of BM Advance in White Dove and the plywood walls got three coats (after a coat of primer).